Matt Olson Player Props: Braves vs. Rays

-Matt Olson -- batting .385 in his past 10 games -- will be in action for the Atlanta Braves versus the Tampa Bay Rays, with Tyler Glasnow on the hill, on July 7 at 6:40 PM ET.
+On Saturday, Matt Olson (.442 on-base percentage in past 10 games, 82 points above season-long percentage) and the Atlanta Braves face the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
+First pitch is at 7:15 PM ET.

-He notched a home run while going 3-for-4 in his last game against the Guardians.
+He had a one-hit performance in his most recent game (1-for-4) against the Rays.

 Matt Olson Game Info & Props vs. the Rays